How to Replicate or Move a VM to Another Host Efficiently

 Refresh the page, and you can notice the configured replication presented on the Outgoing page.

-AOMEI Cyber Backup can copy large amounts of virtual machines automatically and restore VM to a new location with a few clicks.
+AOMEI Cyber Backup is a centralized VMware & Hyper-V backup solution that can copy multiple virtual machines automatically and restore any backup version of any VM to another host with a few clicks.

-- In Schedule section, configure the backup methods and time to run the task automatically.
+- In Schedule section, configure the backup methods and the frequency to run the task automatically.
 Click OK.

 - In Backup Cleanup, specify retention policy for each backup that will delete the unwanted backup files automatically.

 Click Start Backup to execute the task.
 When it's complete, you can then copy a VM from any backup.